Yuzmi/miam/INSTALL.md

 crontab -e
 ```

-And add this line:
+And add one of these lines (not both):

 ```
+# Normal
 */30 * * * * php /var/www/miam/bin/console miam:parse:feeds subscribed --env=prod --no-debug

+# Faster, require Python 3
+*/15 * * * * python3 /var/www/miam/parse.py --feeds subscribed --env prod --no-debug --threads 8 --timeout 30
 ```

-It will parse your feeds automatically every 30 minutes.
+It will parse your feeds automatically every 15/30 minutes.
 The "subscribed" argument will only parse the feeds you're subscribed to.
-Don't forget the options or your logs will explode.
+Don't forget the "--no-debug" option or your logs will explode.

 #### Add an admin (optional)
 ```